 - Personality and behavioural changes, including delusions and suspiciousness

-The need for more intensive care will increase during this stage, therefore caregivers may want to consider seeking support/respite from specialists so that they can have a break from caregiving and avoid caregiver stress and burnout.
+The need for more intensive care will likely increase as this stage progresses, therefore caregivers may want to consider seeking support/respite from specialists so that they avoid caregiver stress and burnout.

-In the final stage of the disease, symptoms of dementia are severe.
-Individuals lose the ability to respond to their environment, to engage in conversation and, eventually, to control movement.
-They may still say words or phrases, but communicating pain becomes difficult for them.
+In the final stage of Alzheimer’s disease, symptoms of dementia are severe.
+Individuals lose the ability to respond to their environment, engage in conversation and, eventually, control movement.
+They may still say words or phrases, but communicating pain and other emotions becomes difficult for them.